 - Identify the source of matching funds available for the event/visitor.
 SBS support will require a 1-1 match.

 - Indicate the total amount of support for the event (and similar events within the same unit over the past two years) coming from University funding lines.

 - If support for a visitor is included, attach a short vitae (<1 page) or description sufficient to evaluate need and merit.

 - Proposal narrative should be no more than two pages.

 Other Research Activities

-For research activities requiring rapid response, requests will be considered on a case-by-case basis by the Associate Dean for Faculty Development in consultation with the Research Council.
+For research activities requiring rapid response, requests will be considered on a case-by-case basis by the Associate Dean for Faculty Development in consultation with the Leadership Council.
 A case must be made for the urgency of the application, explaining why the fall and spring deadlines are inapplicable.